sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: A handful of ordinary grass

-Keywords: [**Unreactable**]

 Effect: You throw an invisible and sharp crescent at a creature within range.
 Make an attack roll.
-On a hit, deal 15 rending damage.
+On a hit, deal 5 rending damage.
+If this damage is dealt to a creature's hit points, they gain *bleeding 1*. **Dodge** tests to avoid this attack are made with a +20 penalty.

 ### Slash Gu
 *Rank 2 Attack*